 GCSE Resits on short intensive courses?

 Every year students join us with few or no grade C passes and finish the year with 6 or 7 good grades and are able to start A levels.
 It shows what can be done when students have the determination to improve their grades.
 We also specialise in supporting students who have low GCSE grades who need to retake to secure A*s and As for top universities and selective school sixth forms.

-We offer both GCSE and IGCSE resit courses to students from both UK and international schools.
+We offer GCSE and IGCSE resit courses on all examination boards to students from both UK and international schools.

 Charlie Bicknell joined RIC from Hertfordshire on a two year A level course as a boarder and secured a place at UCL Medical School.
 His achievement is even more impressive as alongside his A levels he also resat his GCSEs to secure the entry level grades required.